fr4n3r/hello-world-innocv/README.md

 * Spring data mongo
 * String data webmvc

-Prerequisites -> you need maven 3+ and a mongo db
+Prerequisites -> you need java 8, maven 3+ and a mongo db

 To run -> mvn spring-boot:run